10 Crazy Common Cold Symptoms You Probably Didn’t Know About

 Working out makes me feel better

 While exercising when you have a fever or chest congestion is not advised, mild to moderate physical activity is usually OK when you have a common cold.
 (And, in fact, regular exercise is one of the 23 daily habits of people who never get sick.)
 According to The Mayo Clinic, exercising when you have a cold may help you feel better by opening your nasal passages and temporarily relieving nasal congestion.
 Exercising also boosts endorphins, which can make you feel better.
 While some research has shown that regular, moderate-intensity exercise may have an effect on the prevention of the common cold, when you have a cold it is better to take it easy and modify your exercise routine.
 “When you are sick you don’t want to overexpose yourself to the elements, become drenched with sweat, or workout too strenuously,” says Dr. Lynem.”The best thing you can do is rest.”
+Here’s how to tell if you’re actually showing sinus infection symptoms.

 I need to wear my darkest sunglasses